soldate/kite/README.md

 ### About the Kite Language

 **Kite** is a programming language for those who value the essentials of C, C++, and Java — while rejecting the pitfalls and excesses these languages have accumulated over time.
+Kite it's NOT an OO programming language, it has structs that look like a class.

 It brings:
 - The **simplicity and efficiency of C**;